socketsupply/sockets.sh/src/docs/faq.md

 directly to each other, so servers are becoming less relevant no mater how fast they are.

-### How can a peer replace a server?

-A peer should not be asked to handle the same kind of work-loads as a server.
-If you develop an app that monopolizes a user's device, they will be unhappy, regardless of what architecture you are using.
-Peers should handle smaller work-loads in shorter bursts.

-With Peer To Peer networks, growth increases availability and compute capacity.
-Despite how many peers join your network, you should continue to design with the assumption that peers are unreliable and infrequently online.

 ### Why not Electron?